FTC demands data about small buys by Google, Amazon, Apple, Facebook, Microsoft

 In fiscal 2019, Microsoft made 19 small acquisitions for a total of $1.6 billion, mostly in cash.

-Microsoft has sought to consolidate its position in the business software market, with major acquisitions such as the LinkedIn social network for business professionals and the code repository site GitHub.
-Since acquiring LinkedIn - which also fielded rival offers from Microsoft’s competitor Salesforce Inc - Microsoft has begun integrating LinkedIn’s social network data with Microsoft products such as its Outlook email program.

-Reporting by Diane Bartz, Paresh Dave and Stephen Nellis, Editing by Franklin Paul, Richard Chang and Dan Grebler
+Reporting by Diane Bartz, Paresh Dave and Stephen Nellis, Editing by Franklin Paul and Richard Chang